Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Experimental Results

 For RGB datasets like GTSRB, CIFAR10, and CIFAR100, we adopt a pretrained VGG16 model in multi-domain training.
 In contrast, for grayscale datasets such as MNIST and FMNIST, lacking pretrained models, we design a convolutional network comprising three ResNet blocks, training it from scratch.
 And for DG, we adopt a pretrained ResNet18 for both datasets.
 Initial codebook sizes are set to 32 for MNIST and 64 for the remaining datasets, with an equivalent number of codewords added in each subsequent iteration.
 While additional iterations may converge within 5 rounds, we extend this to 20 for enhanced experimental clarity.
 The uncertainty evaluation is conducted 20 times using a dropout rate of 0.1, with thresholds $\gamma$ set at 0.3 for MNIST, 0.1 for FMNIST, GTSRB, and CIFAR100, and 0.2 for CIFAR10, to fine-tune performance.
 These experiments are performed on a machine with two NVIDIA A6000 GPUs.

-\textbf{Evaluation Metrics.} We calculate the mean Top-1 accuracy (mA) as across all silos for each distribution and all data to enable a straightforward comparison.
-We evaluate entropy as model uncertainty as \cref{eq:entropy}.
-We also evaluate the perplexity (PPL) to show the utility of codewords as follows,
+\textbf{Evaluation Metrics.} We compute the mean Top-1 accuracy (mA), mean entropy (mE), and mean perplexity (mP) across all clients to facilitate a direct comparison, where perplexity quantifies the utility of codewords.

-where $N$ is the number of codewords, and $p_i$ denotes the probability of the $i$th codeword occurring.

-Similar to mA, we evaluate mean entropy (mE) and mean perplexity (mP) across data silos.